-However, a homemade smoothie can be a wonderful way for a person who has trouble swallowing or specific dietary needs to enjoy a tasty snack.
+Making sure an aging loved one eats a well-rounded diet can be tricky.
+Many nutritionists warn that store-bought meal replacement shakes are not ideal as a primary source of nutrition for aging adults, but homemade smoothies and shakes can be a wonderful option for a senior who has trouble swallowing (a condition called dysphagia) or specific dietary needs.
 The key is to make sure that you only use elder-friendly ingredients.
-“Making your own shakes can also save a lot of money," says Ruth Frechman, R.D., spokesperson for the Academy of Nutrition and Dietetics.
+“Making your own shakes can also save a lot of money,” notes Ruth Frechman, M.A., RDN, CPT, recent spokesperson for the Academy of Nutrition and Dietetics.

 - All-natural sweetener to taste

-Directions: Toss all of the above ingredients into a blender, press "blend," and wait until the mixture has achieved the right thickness.
-Pour into a glass, or, if you really want to get into the spirit, a drinking horn, and enjoy.
+Directions: Place all ingredients in a blender and blend until the mixture has achieved the desired thickness.
+Pour into a glass and enjoy.

-Of course, there’s no guarantee that a homemade shake will taste the same as the fast-food version, but it’s certainly a healthier option for seniors.
+Of course, there’s no guarantee that a homemade Shamrock Shake will taste the same as the fast-food version, but it’s certainly a healthier option.

-Replacing the reduced fat vanilla ice cream used by McDonald’s with a yogurt and milk combination cuts down on the fat and may up the amount of bone-strengthening calcium and digestion-regulating probiotics in the drink.
-Opting for fat free or 1 percent milk can save even more calories, according to Frechman, author of, "The Food is My Friend Diet."
+Replacing the reduced fat vanilla ice cream used by McDonald’s with a yogurt and milk combination cuts down on the fat, increases the amount of bone-strengthening calcium and adds digestion-regulating probiotics.
+Frechman advises that opting for reduced fat milk can save even more calories.

-Using a small amount of natural sweetener such as raw honey, agave nectar, or Stevia (a calorie-free natural sweetener derived from the stevia plant) significantly reduces the shake's sugar amount and calorie count.
-It also makes the drink more diabetes-friendly because these sweeteners have low glycemic indexes, which means that, while they will raise blood sugar some, they won’t cause dangerous blood sugar spikes.
+Using a small amount of natural sweetener, such as raw honey, agave nectar or Stevia significantly reduces the amount of sugar and calories in the treat.
+It also makes this shake more diabetes-friendly, because these sweeteners have low glycemic indexes, meaning they won’t cause dangerous blood sugar spikes.

-- Healthy weight gain: It’s not uncommon for a person to struggle to maintain a healthy weight as they age.
-There are many reasons why your aging parent may not be eating properly.
-Seniors often lose their appetites due to medications, chewing problems, reduced senses of taste and smell, and digestive issues.
-Unfortunately, being underweight can cause a host of health problems for an aging adult.
-Indeed, thinner seniors appear to have an increased overall death risk, according to a 2006 study conducted by researchers from the University of California Irvine.
-Introducing sources of healthy fats is a great way to keep the skin on an elder's bones.
-To easily add “good” fats to the above recipe you can make the yogurt full-fat, throw in half of an avocado for a creamy source of heart-healthy Omega-3s, or grind up a handful of almonds in the food processor and then mix them into the finished shake.
+It’s not uncommon for elders to struggle to maintain a healthy weight as they age, and there are many reasons why seniors refuse to eat.
+Older adults might lose their appetite due to side effects of medications, chewing problems, reduced senses of taste and smell, and digestive issues.
+Unfortunately, being underweight can cause a host of health problems.
+Introducing sources of healthy fats is a great way to increase a senior’s caloric intake and stabilize their weight.
+To easily add “good” fats to the above recipe, you can use full-fat yogurt and milk, throw in half of an avocado for a creamy source of heart-healthy omega-3 fatty acids, or grind up a handful of almonds or other nuts in the food processor and then mix them into the finished shake.